1951 FENDER NOCASTER

 In 1975, the home of Karl Farr Jr., who lived on the eastern edge of Sacramento County, California, housed three precious guitars.

-All of them were once played by his father, Karl Farr Sr., and are now stored away, never to be played again.
-Karl Sr. was the lead guitarist for the legendary country and western group "Sons of the Pioneers," and his playing influenced artists such as Hank Snow and Chet Atkins.
+All of them had been used by his father, Karl Farr Sr., and were now stored away, never played.
+Karl Sr. was the lead guitarist for the legendary country and western group “Sons of the Pioneers,” and his playing influenced artists such as Hank Snow and Chet Atkins.

 Of particular note is the Fender Telecaster.
 This guitar was a direct gift to Carl Farre Sr. from Fender, and its serial number is “0757.”
 This number signifies that it is an extremely early production model.Fender guitars with serial numbers under 2,000 are known as ultra-premium items coveted by collectors, and early Telecaster models in particular can fetch prices ranging from thousands to tens of thousands of dollars due to their rarity and historical value.